Kwekudomp/Kwekudomp/README.md

 I believe the most impactful operations research emerges at the intersection of rigorous theory and practical implementation.
 My work demonstrates that:
 - **Real-world problems** drive interesting theoretical questions
-- **Commercial validation** demonstrates research impact beyond academic metrics
+- **Commercial validation** provides evidence of research impact beyond academic metrics
 - **Production systems** require both algorithmic sophistication and pragmatic engineering
 - **Interdisciplinary approaches** combining ML, OR, and software engineering unlock new possibilities

+The gap between theoretical optimization and deployed systems remains wide in many domains.
+My goal is to contribute research that advances both theoretical understanding and practical capability, creating algorithms and systems that perform reliably in real-world conditions with uncertain data, human factors, and operational constraints.

 ---